 Light Therapy for the Winter Blues

-We don’t have to state the obvious and tell you that it’s dark in Alaska and Washington much of the winter.
+We don’t have to state the obvious and tell you that it’s dark in the Pacific Northwest much of the winter.
 If the lack of sunshine has you feeling blue, you might benefit from light therapy.

 Seasonal affective disorder (SAD), which is common in northern latitudes.
 SAD symptoms include loss of energy, inability to concentrate, desire to eat unhealthy foods, and feelings of displeasure or worthlessness.
 They usually begin in late fall and end in the spring.